 sufficient experienced dancers, we rely on individual tuition such as

 Where required some dances, especially those involving more than one

 couple, are taught to the whole group at once.
 Where something

 particularly complicated needs teaching, we aim to teach it at the

-beginning of the evening.
+beginning of the session.